rnobili1986/Enterprise-Api-Skeleton/README.md

 ## 🧠 Why This Architecture?

-In high-scale and sensitive systems (such as **National Census** processing or **Core Banking** platforms), access is only the first step.
+In high-scale and sensitive systems, access is only the first step.
 This architecture mitigates risks through:

 1.  **Logic Isolation:** Security is not a "patch"; it is a first-class citizen in the infrastructure layer.
 2.  **Shielded Payloads:** Demonstrates how to move sensitive data (messages or session keys) where traffic interception does not compromise the information.